Bareback riding: Rodeo

 There is also bareback bronc riding in the sport of rodeo.
-Bareback bronc riding is one of the most physically demanding events in rodeo, with a high injury rate.
+It is one of the most physically demanding events in rodeo, with a high injury rate.
 Cowboys ride the bucking horse one-handed and cannot touch or hang onto anything with their free hand.
 They use a leather rigging that includes a handle that resembles that of a suitcase, where riders place their hand.
 To make the event more difficult for the rider, they are required to lean back and spur in a highly stylised manner that was never historically used in actual practice.
 The cowboy's spurs must be above the point of the horse's shoulders at the first jump out of the chute and touch the horse on every jump for the full-time required for a qualifying ride.
 They must stay on the horse and ride with proper technique for eight seconds for the ride to be judged and scored.
 Once the ride is complete the rider may hold on to the rigging with both hands until the pickup riders help them safely get off the still-moving horse.
 Cowboys are judged on their control and spurring technique, and the horse is judged on their power, speed, and agility.
 These two scores are added together to make the total, with the highest possible score being 100 points.